Plasmon: Role

-Plasmons play a huge role in the optical properties of metals and semiconductors.
+Plasmons play an important role in the optical properties of metals and semiconductors.
 Frequencies of light below the plasma frequency are reflected by a material because the electrons in the material screen the electric field of the light.
 Light of frequencies above the plasma frequency is transmitted by a material because the electrons in the material cannot respond fast enough to screen it.
 In most metals, the plasma frequency is in the ultraviolet, making them shiny (reflective) in the visible range.
-Some metals, such as copper and gold, have electronic interband transitions in the visible range, whereby specific light energies (colors) are absorbed, yielding their distinct color.
-In semiconductors, the valence electron plasmon frequency is usually in the deep ultraviolet, while their electronic interband transitions are in the visible range, whereby specific light energies (colors) are absorbed, yielding their distinct color which is why they are reflective.
+Some metals, such as copper and gold, have electronic interband transitions in the visible range, whereby specific light energies (and therefore colors) are absorbed, yielding their distinct color.

+In semiconductors, the valence electron plasmon frequency is usually in the deep ultraviolet, while their electronic interband transitions are in the visible range, similarly to copper and gold, yielding their distinct color and reflectiveness.
 It has been shown that the plasmon frequency may occur in the mid-infrared and near-infrared region when semiconductors are in the form of nanoparticles with heavy doping.